email4prasanth/InterviewQuestion/DevOpsIQ.md

 - Summary
 Our disaster recovery plan is designed to provide a robust framework for handling unexpected failures and ensuring business continuity.
 By leveraging automated backups, infrastructure as code, high availability architectures, regular testing, and comprehensive monitoring, we can quickly and efficiently recover from disasters with minimal impact on our operations.

+#### Monolithic and Microservice
+- Monolithic Architecture, the all components of application is tightly bounded and all the component code should write in same language if any component require updation we need to deploy the entire application.
+Ex: Finacial service like Banking
+- Microservice Architecture, the component of applications are autonomous, each component can code with different language, any update in a component can achieve by deploying the service alone not the entire application.
+Ex: Swiggy